Costa Rica Sea Turtle Adventure

 I am a finicky eater; can you cater to special diets?

 Yes we can.
 We know how important it is to eat healthy meals when you are outside and at the beach all day long.
-We’ll ask you in a questionnaire what types of food, snacks, and drinks you prefer.

 What do I need to bring?